What is the Bounce Back Loan Scheme (BBLS)

 Under What Circumstances Could A Director Become Personally Liable For The Loan?

-It makes sense to pay off company debts, when you can, but you must be very careful if you do this to the detriment of other creditors.
-So if you use a bounceback loan to pay off your brother who lent you money to the company a few years ago, rather than HMRC or the bank loan, then you are in effect creating a preference.
-I.e. prefering one creditor to another and this can be reversed by a liquidator at a later date, up to 20 years later!.
-These rules apply if the company is insolvent ie failing any one of the 3 tests.
-Although this action may not make you personally liable it will certainly have an impact if the liquidator starts to demand money from family members as outlined in the aforementioned scenario.
+It makes sense to pay off company debts, when you can.
+However, you must be very careful if you do this to the detriment of other creditors.
+So, if you use a bounce back loan to pay off your brother, who lent you money to the company a few years ago, rather than HMRC or the bank loan, then you are in effect creating a preference.
+I.e. prefering one creditor to another.
+This can be reversed by a liquidator at a later date, up to 20 years later!.
+These rules apply if the company is insolvent i.e. failing any one of the 3 tests.
+Although this action may not make you personally liable it will certainly have an impact if the liquidator starts to demand money from family members.

 If you take the Bounce Back Loan out of the company account and spend it on yourself for a holiday/car or just general living expenses then this could be regarded as the directors acting irresponsibly.
 However, be aware that if you have used the loan to pay off personal debts then that is pretty much fraudulent.
 If the company cannot pay back the loan then the bank, or a liquidator, may well investigate where it went and conclude that it was "stolen" from the company.
 The veil of incorporation will be lifted and you will be personally liable for the debts.
 In addition, you may well be disqualified from being a director of a company.
 So, basically it is not worth it.

 Talk to us today in confidence 0800 9700539 07833 240747

 But surely we are in a different world now?